 What shape table is best for a small kitchen?

-Any extending table shape is ideal for small kitchens because it can be made bigger or smaller depending on the needs of the occasion.
+Any extending small kitchen table ideas are perfect because it can be made bigger or smaller depending on the needs of the occasion.